“Green” Crib Mattresses: Healthy or Hype?

 And you are the only one who can make those decisions.
 Sometimes you’ll be completely justified in the end — the rumblings about BPA in baby bottles were off on the sidelines when Noah was a baby, and I admit that I did not take them very seriously.
 Sometimes you’ll get ripped off.
 (Amazon doesn’t even appear to sell those fancy anti-SIDS mattresses anymore.)

-Ezra has never gotten any bottle that wasn’t glass or another BPA-free material, that’s for sure.
+My second son, Ezra, has never gotten any bottle that wasn’t glass or another BPA-free material, that’s for sure.
 I’ve tossed out questionable toys from China and bottles of baby shampoo and won’t use lavender oil on my boys (it’s in Vick’s Baby Rub and ironically, in a lot of “natural” or “handmade” baby soaps).
 (Lavender “fragrance” is different.)
+[Update January 2016: Amalah has been gradually changing her conservative position on lavender oil in children’s personal care products.
+Her latest view on lavender oils in children’s products can be found here.
+FYI– Her opinion from 2012 can be found here.]
 Noah eats an organic diet, no processed foods or high-fructose corn syrup or hydrogenated anything and gets a dose of mercury-free fish oil every day.
 I make my own baby food and just ordered my supply of cloth diapers and wipes.

 Noah also gets M&Ms for using the potty and my house is still littered with a ton of primary-colored plastic crap.
 I am neither excessively paranoid — the human race would have died out a long time ago if we truly were such sensitive little snowflakes about everything — nor stubbornly close-minded.
 (Like a mother I knew who got so annoyed by all the lead recalls that she just refused to read them anymore after her favorite bib was recalled.)